Code-Institute-Submissions/bitcoin-basics/README.md

 3. Above the "Settings" Button on the menu, on the right-hand side locate the "Fork" Button.
 It is next to the 'star' button.
 4. You should now have a copy of the original repository in your GitHub account.

-#### Run This Project Locally
+#### How to run this project locally

 To clone Bitcoin Basics from GitHub:

 1. Go to [Github](https://github.com/) and log in.
-2. Locate a repository - follow this link for the [Bitcoin Basics Repository](https://github.com/shoreenb/bitcoin-basics)
+2. Locate the repository - follow this link for the [Bitcoin Basics Repository](https://github.com/shoreenb/bitcoin-basics)
 3. Under the repository name, click the green "Clone or download" button.
 4. To clone the repository using HTTPS, copy the link under "Clone with HTTPS".
 5. Open a terminal and if you need to, change the current working directory to the location where you want the cloned directory to be made.